czeinerb/GettingAndCleaningDataProject/CodeBook.md

 Features variable names are descriptive variable names based on the logic of the source data respective variables with the following differeces:
  - Hyphens (-) and Parentheses () are replaced with Period signs (.) to made the variable names legal in R.
- - Discrepancies between the data description of the source files and the actual variable names are corrected ("BodyBody" changed to "Body").
+ - Discrepancies between the data description of the source files and the actual variable names are corrected ("Body" changed to "Body").
  - 't' and 'f' prefixes (denoting time and frequency) replaced with 'Time' and 'Freq'.